kiraa0098/capstone-pos-inventory-management-with-dss/README.md

-# 🌟 GNW's POS & Inventory System (My Capstone Project) 🌟
+# Capstone POS: GNW's Point-of-Sale & Inventory Management System

 <p align="center">
   <img src="public/assets/images/GNW_logo_brighter.png" alt="GNW Logo" width="200"/>
 </p>

-Hey there!
-Welcome to the repo for my capstone project: a Point-of-Sale and Inventory Management system I built for a local shop called GNW.
-It's a desktop app made with Electron and Node.js, designed to help a business with multiple branches run things smoothly.
+This repository contains a capstone project: a full-featured Point-of-Sale and Inventory Management desktop application.
+Built with Electron and Node.js, it was designed to provide a centralized management solution for a multi-branch retail business.

 ---

-### **⚠️ A Quick Heads-Up**

-This project is here to show what I can build.
-The app itself runs, but you won't be able to log in or use most of its features right away.
-That's because the database we were using (a free one on Supabase) is no longer active.

-To get it fully working again, you'd need to set up a new Supabase project and plug the new credentials into the app.
-But the code itself is all here and shows how everything was built.
+### **Project Status Notice**

+**This project is presented for portfolio and demonstration purposes.** The application is runnable, but its features are not accessible without a database connection.
+The original Supabase backend is no longer active, so logging in or accessing data requires configuring the application to connect to a new database instance.
+The codebase, however, is complete and demonstrates the full scope of the system's architecture and functionality.

 ---

-## ✨ So, What Does It Do?

-I built this with two main users in mind: the central admin/owner and the staff at each branch.
+## Core Features

-### 👨‍💼 For the Admin (The Main Hub)
+### Admin Panel

-This is the command center for the whole operation.
-From here, the admin can:

-- **See a Live Dashboard:** The first thing you see is a dashboard that gives you a live look at sales and logins across all branches.
-I used WebSockets for this, so there's no need to refresh the page to see new activity.

-- **Manage All the Branches:** You can add new store locations, keep an eye on them, and even turn them "on" or "off."
-Each store gets its own secret key to log in, which the admin manages.

-- **Control the Inventory:** This is the core of the system.
-You can add new products, edit their details, and manage stock levels.
-I also added an "archive" feature, so you can hide old products from the POS without deleting them forever.
-This keeps the sales history intact.

-- **Keep a Supplier List:** A simple place to keep track of all your supplier contacts so you don't have to hunt for their info.

-- **Check Sales & Reports:** This section lets you check how the business is doing.
-You can see which products are selling well and look at total sales over different date ranges.

-- **View Activity Logs:** To help keep everything secure and accountable, there's a log that shows who logged in, what inventory was changed, and all the sales that were made.

-### 🏢 For the Branch Staff (The Point of Sale)

-The POS interface is designed to be simple and fast for daily use.

-- **Secure Login:** Each store logs in with its own unique account, so all sales and actions are tracked by location.
+The central hub for business management, providing administrators with control over the entire operation.

+- **Live Dashboard:** The main dashboard offers a real-time overview of business operations, including live sales data and recent user activity, updated via WebSockets.

+- **Branch Management:** Administrators can manage all store branches from a central interface.
+This includes adding new locations, updating branch information, and issuing unique security keys for POS access.

+- **Inventory Control:** Provides comprehensive inventory management with full CRUD (Create, Read, Update, Delete) functionality.
+Products can be archived to hide them from the POS without deleting historical sales data, and stock levels can be adjusted as needed.

+- **Supplier Directory:** Includes a module to maintain a directory of supplier information, centralizing procurement contacts.

+- **Sales & Analytics:** The system generates reports on sales, product performance, and revenue, with options to filter by date ranges for detailed analysis.

+- **Audit Logs:** For security and accountability, the system logs all major actions, including inventory changes, sales transactions, and user logins.

+### Branch Point-of-Sale (POS)

+A streamlined interface for branch employees to handle day-to-day transactions.

+- **Secure POS Access:** Each branch accesses the POS using unique credentials, ensuring all transactions are correctly attributed and tracked.

-- **Process Orders Quickly:** The checkout process is straightforward.
-Staff can find products, add them to a cart, and process the sale.
-The system handles all the calculations and automatically updates the stock count in the database.
+- **Efficient Order Processing:** The POS interface is designed for efficient transaction handling.
+Staff can search for products, manage a shopping cart, and process sales or refunds.
+Inventory levels are updated automatically in the database.

-- **Print Real Receipts:** I hooked it up to work with thermal printers (`escpos` library), so it can print out a proper receipt for the customer right after a sale.
+- **Receipt Printing:** Integrates directly with thermal printers (via the `escpos` library) to generate and print customer receipts after each transaction.

 ---

-## 🚀 A Few Cool Features Under the Hood

-Here are a couple of the more technical features I'm proud of:
+## Technical Highlights

-### The Forecasting Tool (DSS)
+### Forecasting Engine (DSS)

-One of the main goals of the project was to build a tool that could help predict stock needs.

-- It uses a **Simple Moving Average (SMA)** algorithm on the last 30 days of sales data to guess how much of a product will be needed soon.
-The idea was to help the owner avoid running out of popular items.
+A key feature is the Decision Support System for stock forecasting.
+It uses a **Simple Moving Average (SMA)** algorithm to analyze the last 30 days of sales and predict future product demand.
+This functionality is implemented using a Python script that is executed by the main Node.js application, demonstrating a practical use of polyglot programming.
-- The interesting part is how it works: the main Node.js app calls a **Python script** to do the actual math.
-It was a fun challenge to get the two languages talking to each other.

-### Live Data with WebSockets
+### Real-Time UI with WebSockets

-To make the admin dashboard feel responsive and modern, I used WebSockets.
-When a sale happens at a branch, it pops up on the admin's screen instantly.
-This was way better than having the admin constantly hit the refresh button to see what's new.
+WebSockets are used to push live data from the branches to the admin dashboard.
+This ensures that management has an immediate and accurate view of sales and activity without needing to manually refresh the interface, providing a modern and responsive user experience.

 ---

-## 🛠️ Tech I Used
+## System Architecture & Tech Stack

-Here's a list of the main technologies I used to build this project:
+The application is built on the following technologies:

 -   **Backend:** Node.js, Express.js
--   **Frontend:** EJS (Embedded JavaScript templates), CSS, Vanilla JavaScript
+-   **Frontend:** EJS (Embedded JavaScript templates), CSS3, Vanilla JavaScript
--   **Desktop App Framework:** Electron.js
+-   **Desktop Framework:** Electron.js
 -   **Database:** Supabase (PostgreSQL)
--   **Forecasting Script:** Python (with Pandas)
+-   **Forecasting Engine:** Python (with Pandas)
--   **Real-time Stuff:** WebSockets
+-   **Real-time Communication:** WebSockets
--   **Other Key Libraries:** `bcrypt` (for passwords), `jsonwebtoken` (for auth), `nodemailer` (for emails), `escpos` (for the receipt printer).
+-   **Key Libraries:** `bcrypt`, `jsonwebtoken`, `nodemailer`, `escpos`